Bg Criminal Ovi

 It’s important to aggressively fight accusations of domestic violence, because the consequences of a conviction are much more severe than what you’re now experiencing.

-Direct Consequences Of A Domestic Violence Conviction
+What Are The Legal Penalties Of A Domestic Violence Conviction In Ohio?

 A domestic violence conviction brings two sets of punishment to the accused.
 First, the Ohio Revised Code sets out the criminal penalties for domestic violence convictions.
 Second, additional punishments known as collateral consequences are often more impactful than sentences and fines.